livetrails/targetjs/README.md

 ## Examples

-### Quick example
+### 🔥 Quick Example: A Growing & Shrinking Box

-This example shows a purple div that grows and shrinks, with proportional height adjustments and scaling.
+💡 What's happening here?

-- width: Animates from 100 to 250, then back to 100, in 50 steps with 10ms pauses.
+- width animates from 100 → 250 → 100px, in 50 steps with 10ms pauses.
-- height:  Calculates height proportionally based on width.
-The `_` prefix indicates that it is inactive by default and must be activated externally to execute.
+- height scales dynamically with width.
+The `_` prefix indicates that the target is inactive.
 The `$` postfix means it is activated each time the width executes. this.prevTargetValue refers to the previous target's value, which in this case is the width.
-- scale: Calculates scale based on height.
+- scale adjusts based on height
 - onSwipe: Updates the div position based on swipe gestures.

-Notice the absence of external CSS and minimal HTML involvement.
+- All logic is in JavaScript—no external CSS required and minimal HTML involvement!

 ![first example](https://targetjs.io/img/quickExample8.gif)